apalhinha/workout/content/exercises/auto/s/stair-climbing.md

 ---
-date: 2021-03-03T21:02:59+01:00
 draft: false
 title: "Stair Climbing"
 url: "/exercises/stair-climbing-workout-exercise"
 eid: "stair"
 description: "How-to, correct form, instructions and hints to perform Stair Climbing.
 Similar exercises and video demo"
-intro: ["Commonly available in the daily life, stairs offer a low-cardio exercise, easy to do without any planning or even sportswear.."]
+intro: ["Commonly available in the daily life, stairs offer a low-cardio exercise, easy to do without any planning or even sportswear."]
 hints: ["Use the stairs, not the elevator, when possible.", "Set a daily goal for climbing floors.", "Use the stairs as a warmup exercise."]
 benefits: ["It's a slow cardio exercise, will improve your heart health.", "Builds endurance.", "Effectively burns calories, helps reducing weight."]
 counting: ["Count steps for known stairs (home, commute, office), the define a monthly goal of steps.", "Set a minimum of daily floors to climb.", "Measure or assume the height of floors, define how many are needed to climb the Everest, set such goal for a given period.", "If you don't have a smartwatch to count stairs: in a controlled environment put a basket on the ground floor with small objects inside, take one upstairs every time you climb, and count the results in the end of the day."]